GalacticBot/galactic-docs/docs/settings/moderation/WordFilter.md

 `whitelist` - List of words that are to be ignored by any bypass checking lists, add words to this if they are being flagged falsely by the bot's bypass checks.

 **\***All messages are interpreted as text, as in, any emoji letters, special characters etc will be interpreted as their plaintext counterparts.
+Note that some characters may still bypass this, please report such characters in our support server.

 ## Presets
 `slurs` - contains the most common slurs and variations